12oman/12oman.github.io_foam-test/playlist.md

-Here is a list of books, movies and video that I have or (would like to) read, watch or play.
+Here is a list of books, movies and video games that I have or (would like to) read, watch or play.

 ## Philosophy
 - [ ] Difference and Repetition (Giles Deleuze)
 - [ ] The Logic of Sense (Giles Deleuze)
 - [ ] Form and Object (Tristan Garcia)
 - [ ] Intensive Science and Virtual Philosophy (Manuel Delanda)
+- [ ] The History of Sexuality (Michel Foucault)

 ## Te Ao Māori
-- [ ]
+- [ ] He Kupu Tuku Iho (Tīmoti Kāretu & Wharehuia Milroy)

 ## Surviellance Capitalism
 - [x] Shoshana Zuboff, The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power
 - [ ] Jillian C. York, Silicon Values: The Future of Free Speech Under Surveillance Capitalism

 ## Books about video games
 - [ ] Warcross (Marie Lu),
 - [ ] Don’t Read the Comments (Eric Smith
 - [ ] Slay (Brittney Morris)